Ken Utilization Layer: Hebbian Replay Within a Student's Ken for Adaptive Exercise Recommendation: Human Subjects Compliance and Survey Instrumentation

-\textbf{Interface and Deployment} \\ Quizzes were delivered through the Canvas Learning Management System (LMS), a widely used educational platform in higher education.
-A Python script using the \texttt{requests} library automated the distribution of personalized quizzes to each student via the Canvas API.
-While we do not include screenshots, the quiz interface resembled standard Canvas assignments with embedded multiple-choice or short-answer questions.
-No browser plugins or external tools were required.
+Quizzes were distributed using the university's Canvas Learning Management System (LMS).
+A Python script using the Canvas API automated quiz assignment and submission.
+The interface mirrored standard Canvas quizzes and required no browser plugins or third-party tools.

-\textbf{Compensation and Consent} \\ Students were not financially compensated.
-Participation in the adaptive condition was voluntary, and no aspect of the personalization affected grading.
-Data were anonymized prior to analysis, and no identifiable information was collected or retained.